 This new API opens the door for not only syncing CareKit data such as activities and events, but it can be used to sync data of other types as well.

+And so a really great example of this is secure messaging.
+Secure messaging can be seen via our Connect tab and showcased using the new UI modules developed in our latest CareKit update.
 If you attended the previous session, What's New in CareKit and ReserachKit, you will be familiar with the added inbox feature via the Connect tab.

+Inbox provides developers with the ability to easily display messages in a nice conversation-like format.
 And that messaging feature can be tied directly into the Bridge API and cloud backend solutions to allow patients and care teams to securely message directly in their CareKit apps.

 And so let's take a look at how to accomplish this in the code.
 Use the OCKConnectViewController delegate the OCKConnectViewController data source methods to set up your messaging UI.

 And please note that not all the necessary delegate functions are showcased here, but we've chosen to highlight some of the more specific methods.
 And so this first method is necessary to tell the delegate how many message items exist for the corresponding care team contact.